Tshepo90210/ThinkQuestV1/DEPLOYMENT.md

 1.  **GitHub Repository**: Your project code, including all the recent changes we made, must be pushed to a GitHub repository.
 2.  **Render Account**: You need an account on [Render](https://render.com/).
 You can sign up with your GitHub account.
 3.  **PocketBase Instance**: Your application requires a running PocketBase instance.
 If you're only using it for this project, you can get a free one at a service like [PocketHost](https://pockethost.io/).
-3.  **OpenAI API Key**: You need an OpenAI API key for the generative AI features.
-You can get one from [OpenAI](https://platform.openai.com/account/api-keys).
+4.  **Gemini API Key**: You need a Google AI API key for the generative AI features.
+You can get one from [Google AI Studio](https://aistudio.google.com/app/apikey).

 ---